jdoleary/Spellmasons/docs/Tasks/Bugs.md

 ## Bugs
 - Clone can put units out of bounds
-- WildBerryBlast — Today at 3:05 PM
-Weird bug to report when using the dash feature into a blue portal it would teleport me to the other portal then back to the first portal both portals would still be on the screen but unable to go through either of them it was in a multi-player game if that helps
-    - **movement spells and pickups don't mix well on multiplayer** dashing into a mana potion triggers it twice
 - Note: flying projectile race timeouts happened on alttab on dev
 - bug: Best Spell on game over screen is bugged
-- Bug: you can't cast a spell that will kill you and then resurrect yourself anymore
 - In multiplayer if you spawn in someone else's portal it goes away and you have to end your turn twice for it to come back
 - bug: if a blast pushes you through a portal and also levels you up it will show you the upgrade screen while the cinematic is playing and if you reroll during the cinematic the upgrades just go away
 - UI: LeoninoMalino: Mage type selection ui is cropped on some screens (steam community)